Russian watchdog says Google violating competition law

-MOSCOW Russia's anti-monopoly agency said on Monday Google Inc was abusing its market position in the country and would face penalties, in a case launched by local competitor Yandex.
+MOSCOW Russia's anti-monopoly agency said on Monday Google Inc (GOOGL.O) was abusing its market position in the country and would face penalties, in a case launched by local competitor Yandex (YNDX.O) (YNDX.MM).

 FAS declined to specify the revenue in question, saying it was a trade secret, but said it would decide on the exact value of the fine after Sept.
 28. It added Google must then pay and change its ways, or risk more fines if violations continue.

-Google Russia said it would analyse the decision and declined further comment until then.
+Google Russia said it would analyze the decision and declined further comment until then.

-Shares in Yandex, which rivals Google as Russia's biggest internet search engine, rose as much as 9 percent before stabilising around 7 percent higher.
+Shares in Yandex, which rivals Google as Russia's biggest internet search engine, rose as much as 9 percent before stabilizing around 7 percent higher.

 Yandex, which filed a complaint against Google with FAS in February, welcomed the decision.